 Besides wood carvings I also collect old printed matter about the Dutch East Indies, Indonesia and Bali in particular.
 This 1940s luggage tag is one of my finest finds.
 The label was used on the ships of the Koninklijke Paketvaart-Maatschappij (KPM) to indicate which suitcases were destined for the Bali Hotel in Denpasar.
 This hotel, owned by the shipping company, was the first major tourist accommodation on the island.
 It was opened in 1928 and built on the site of the 1906 Badung puputan.
-Today the hotel still exists, holding a different name: Inna Bali Hotel.
+Today the hotel still exists, holding a different name: Inna Bali Heritage hotel.

 Designed by Willem Hofker